mcarvin8/apex-code-coverage-transformer/README.md

   $ sf apex-code-coverage transformer transform -j <value> -x <value> -c <value> [--json]

 FLAGS
-  -j, --coverage-json=<value> Path to the code coverage JSON file created by the Salesforce CLI deployment command.
+  -j, --coverage-json=<value> Path to the code coverage JSON file created by the Salesforce CLI deployment or test command.
   -x, --xml=<value> [default: "coverage.xml"] Path to code coverage XML file that will be created by this plugin.
   -c, --command=<value> [default: "deploy"] The type of Salesforce CLI command you are running.
 Valid options: "deploy" or "test".